act-rules/act-rules.github.io/_rules/widget-non-empty-accessible-name-rdzs6q.md

 - Certain assistive technologies can be set up to ignore the title attribute, which means that to some users the title attribute will not act as an [accessible name][].
 - Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some elements can have one of the applicable [semantic roles][] and fail this rule with some technology but users of other technologies would not experience any accessibility issue.
+- Accessibility support for some elements inheriting the semantic role of `link` (e.g. elements with `doc-*` attributes) may vary depending on the assistive technology in use.

 ## Background